conan-io/conan-docker-tools/modern/README.md

 As the compiler version is always a problem to align according to the distro release, we decided to build all compilers from sources, which includes GCC and Clang.
 Although this increased the build time considerably, we still now have full control over the compiler used in our images.

 We totally understand that companies and users are still using our “legacy” docker images, so we won’t deprecate them soon.
 This kind of change requires rebuilding all packages again, and depending on the number, it could take weeks.
 Thus, don’t worry, we won’t remove them from Docker hub.

-**TL;DR** New Docker images will use Ubuntu 16.04 as base and build all compilers from sources.
-Thus, all binaries generated will link with the same glibc and stdlibc++ versions.

 ### Legacy Docker Images